Robokishan/Interview-management/README.md

 ---

-This code is only intended for what graphql can do.
+This project is only intended for what graphql can do.

 Future scropes are listed below
 - Graphql subscription